Spud-Lord/The-Formula-Front-Wars---The-Text-Adventure/README.md

 Introducing the Text Adventure Game that takes place before the epic new book:

-The Formula Front War - Part of the World Space Command Saga which can be read as it is released here:
+<b>The Formula Front War - Part of the World Space Command Saga</b>

 There are two versions of the latest V0.5.1 Beta:
 Windows Version (Called V0.5.1)